Pathways to Democracy in Myanmar: A Call for Renewed International Action

 10/31/20252 min read

-This is a summary of the Conference on Democratization in Myanmar, hosted by APHR at the Parliament of Malaysia in Kuala Lumpur on 31 October 2025.
-COBEM (Coalition of Burma Ethnic Malaysia) attended the meeting today.
+Below is a synopsis of the Myanmar Democratization Conference organized by APHR held at Parliament of Malaysia in Kuala Lumpur on 31 October 2025.
+Today the COBEM (Coalition of Burmese Ethnic Malaysia) comming to join with the meeting.

-Some of the key recommendations were that ASEAN and its member states, particularly Malaysia, should broaden their engagement beyond the military junta.
-The speakers expressed the need for direct and continued dialogue with the National Unity Government, the National Unity Consultative Council, and Ethnic Armed Organizations.
-They emphasized the importance of genuinely listening to voices from the ground on how human rights and democratic objectives can be advanced.
+Key findings included that ASEAN and its member states, including Malaysia, needed to deepen engagement beyond the military junta.
+It indicated that the parties emphasised direct ongoing discussions with National Unity Government, the National Unity Consultative Council and Ethnic Armed Organisations.
+They stressed the crucial importance of including these local voices about how to best advance human rights and democratic principles.

 #StandWithMyanmar #APHR #Democratization #MyanmarCrisis #ASEAN